CiscoSecurity/tr-05-serverless-urlscanio/README.md

 as a third-party Cyber Threat Intelligence service provider.

-The Relay itself is just a simple application written in Python that can be easily packaged and deployed as an AWS Lambda Function using [Zappa](https://github.com/Miserlou/Zappa).
+The Relay itself is just a simple application written in Python that can be easily packaged and deployed.
+This relay is now Cisco Hosted and no longer requires AWS Lambda.
+[Zappa](https://github.com/Miserlou/Zappa).

 ## Rationale

-We need an application that will translate API requests from SecureX Threat Response to the third-party integration, and vice versa.
-This application is provided here in the GitHub repository, and we are going to install it in AWS Lambda using Zappa.
+- We need an application that will translate API requests from SecureX Threat Response to the third-party integration, and vice versa.
+- We need an application that can be completely self contained within a virtualized container using Docker.

 ## Testing (Optional)